Hi everyone, and happy WIAW!

 a few scrapes of nutmeg, if desired

 Mix the custard ingredients well.
 I usually make both components the night before and assemble everything in the morning.
-See the note above if choosing the vegan option.

 Over medium-low heat, melt 1 tablespoon of butter or coconut oil in a non-stick pan.
 Place 2 slices of oatmeal ’bread’ at a time into the pan and cook until golden brown, approximately 2 to 3 minutes per side.
 Remove from pan and place on baking sheet in oven for 5-10 minutes.
 Repeat with all 9 slices.
 Serve immediately with maple syrup or your favorite topping.

 Either way you make this, the oat squares get nice and crisp on the outside, while still being soft and creamy on the inside….and you’re eating oatmeal, people.

 I hope you guys like breakfast recipes, because that seems to be where my mind is at!

 Wish us luck packing and moving!
 The girls are super excited!

 Have you ever tried apple cider vinegar for an ailment?